Esri/storymap-cascade/README.md

 If you are using secured services but don't want users to have to authenticate, you can use a proxy to store the username/password to be used, see [Working with Proxy Services](https://developers.arcgis.com/authentication/working-with-proxies/#selfhosted-proxy-service), and add a proxy rules to specify what services need to use the proxy by editing `PROXY_RULES` in `app/config.js`.

 ### Deployment
-Deploying a Cascade require to use ArcGIS Online or Portal for ArcGIS.
-The Cascade content have to be created using the Cascade builder and will live in a Web Application Item.
+Deploying a Cascade story requires use of ArcGIS Online or Portal for ArcGIS.
+The Cascade content must be created using the Cascade builder and will live in a Web Application Item.

 #### Can I use the template without ArcGIS Online or Portal for ArcGIS?
 This is not a supported use case at that time.
 Please let us know if you are interested by such a scenario.